capactio/capact/docs/investigation/json-go-generators/README.md

 The best option is a `quicktype` generator.
 Check the [comparison](#comparison) section for more details about the pros and cons.

 The most problematic part of `quicktype` is that, it does not provide a dedicated Unmarshal/Marshal methods with a proper validation.
 Instead, we will need to use the JSON Schema validator.
 This can be more CPU and memory consuming, but we can compile the schemas and create a benchmark tests to select the best library for validation.
-There are already benchmarks for most popular validators [here](https://github.com/wbvinc/go-jsonschema-validator-benchmarks).

 ## Investigation